ajoberstar/reckon/README.md

 }

 reckon {
+  // START As of 0.16.0
+  // what stages are allowed
+  stages('milestone', 'rc', 'final')
+  // or use snapshots
+  snapshots()

+  // how do you calculate the scope/stage scopeCalc = calcScopeFromProp().or(calcScopeFromCommitMessages()) // fall back to commit message (see below) if no explicit prop set stageCalc = calcScopeFromProp()
+  // these can also be arbitrary closures (see code for details) scopeCalc = { inventory -> Optional.of(Scope.MAJOR) }
+  stageCalc = { inventory, targetNormal -> Optional.of('beta') }

+  // END As of 0.16.0

+  // START LEGACY
   scopeFromProp()
   stageFromProp('milestone', 'rc', 'final')

   // alternative to stageFromProp
   // snapshotFromProp()
+  // END LEGACY

   // omit this to use the default of 'minor' defaultInferredScope = 'patch'